Bruntsfield is one of Edinburgh's most

 of exclusive boutiques, jewellers and gift shops amongst delectable

-bars, restaurants, cafés and specialist food shops.
+bars, restaurants, cafés and specialist food shops it

-It has everything you could wish for contained in one convenient
+has everything you could wish for contained in one convenient

 place.
 Bruntsfield is a destination, somewhere to enjoy spending